emilioxrenders/nextjs-dashboard/README.md

-Project to showcase Nextjs skills with Pexels API
+Project to showcase Nextjs skills with Pexels API.